shipengqi/apiserver/README.md

 # apiserver
-An APIserver implemented in Go Lang.
+An API server implemented in Go Lang.